Superradiant growth anomaly magnification in evolution of vector bosonic condensates bounded by a Kerr black hole with near-horizon reflection: Effects of reflection on the BH-condensate evolution and anomaly features

 In this section, we explore the effects of the reflection parameter on the evolution of the BH-condensate system and particularly focus on the case where the anomalous enhancement of superradiant growth is obvious.
-We provide an overview of the evolution mechanism in Subsection~\ref{subsec:general}, and then focus on the characteristic quantities and the formalism of the anomaly in Subsection~\ref{subsec:featured}.
+We provide an overview of the general evolution in Subsection~\ref{subsec:general}, and then focus on the characteristic quantities of the growth anomaly and the induced GW strain deformation in Subsection~\ref{subsec:featured}.